 and services, delivery of advanced customer service, creative as

-well as cost-effective marketing and sales along with expense
+well as cost-effective marketing and sales, along with expense

-discipline can be considered as the key factors behind TD
+discipline, can be considered as the key factors behind TD

 Ameritrade's strategy of boosting its trading and investing

-Amidst a volatile operating environment, TD Ameritrade witnessed
+Amid a volatile operating environment, TD Ameritrade witnessed

-are expected to be the dampeners.
+to be the dampeners.